Cililitan (Transjakarta)

 Cililitan is a Transjakarta bus rapid transit station located on Mayjen Sutoyo Street, Cililitan, Kramat Jati, East Jakarta, Indonesia, serving Corridor 7.
 The station is named after the subdistrict it is located in.

-This station was originally named PGC 1, named after the Pusat Grosir Cililitan (lit.
-'Cililitan Wholesales Center') shopping mall located across the street.
-The station is located near, but is not connected to, the PGC station that was formerly named PGC 2 and serves Corridor 10.
+This station was originally named PGC 1, named after the adjacent Pusat Grosir Cililitan (lit.
+'Cililitan Wholesales Center') shopping mall.
+The station is located near, but is not connected to, the PGC BRT station that serves Corridor 10 and was formerly named PGC 2.
 Passengers are required to exit this station, cross the street, enter the mall, and take the lift to access that station.

 History

-The station opened on 27 January 2007 alongside Corridor 7.
-As it was launched together with Corridor 5, Transjakarta also operated supplementary services Cililitan–Harmoni (now route 5C, modified to make a loop around Monumen Nasional) and Cililitan–Ancol (later rebranded roure 5D, discontinued since 2025).
+The station opened on 27 January 2007 alongside the entire Corridor 7, where then Jakarta Governor Sutiyoso conducted the ceremonial ribbon cutting at the linkway between the BRT station and PGC mall.
+As it was launched together with Corridor 5, Transjakarta also operated its supplementary service routes: Cililitan–Harmoni (now route 5C, modified to make a loop around Monumen Nasional) and Cililitan–Ancol (later rebranded route 5D, discontinued since 2025).
 Later, route 9A (Cililitan–Grogol) was started upon the launch of Corridor 9.

 On 5 September 2022, the station was closed for revitalisation works, alongside Jembatan Gantung, Manggarai, and Pasar Kebayoran Lama (now Kebayoran) stations.
 The revitalised station reopened on 15 February 2023.

 Up until 2023, this station was named PGC 1.
 In late December 2023, Transjakarta renamed this station Cililitan, while the Corridor 10's station inside the mall was renamed PGC.

 Building and layout

 After revitalisation works, the new station features three bus bays on each side.
 In addition, there are new amenities, such as priority toilets and prayer room.
-The skybridge was also rebuilt, with metal plates replaced with wooden boards.
+The metal plate floor of the skybridge was replaced with wooden boards.

 The layout of the platform as of 19 July 2025 is the following: